-The Rijksmuseum is the national gallery of the Netherlands dedicated to arts and history, and with the Van Gogh and Stedelijk art museums close by, focuses on Dutch masters like Rembrandt and Vermeer, alongside over 8000 other display objects from the year 1200 onwards.
+The Rijksmuseum is the national gallery of the Netherlands dedicated to arts and history.
+With the Van Gogh and Stedelijk art museums close by, it focuses on Dutch masters like Rembrandt and Vermeer, alongside over 8000 other display objects from the year 1200 onwards.
 It was established by the then-ruling Batavian Republic Government after it saw the success of The Louvre in Paris, with encouragement from the finance minister at the time.
 Opened in 1800 as the National Art Gallery in The Hague, it switched location to Amsterdam after Napoleon established the Kingdom of Holland in 1808.

 Initially located at the Royal Palace, it moved to the Trippenhuis, but this proved unsuitable and the collection was divided between the Mauritshuis and the King’s summer palace.
-It took 40 years for a suitable design for a new building was found, and construction began at the current location in 1876, with rich décor celebrating Dutch history that ensured it took nearly a decade to complete, opening to the public in 1885.
+It took 40 years for a suitable design for a new building to be found, and construction began at the current location in 1876, with rich décor celebrating Dutch history that ensured it took nearly a decade to complete.
 Over the last century the museum has enjoyed numerous developments and expansions, with a major renovation finished in 2012.

 Pre-pandemic the Rijksmuseum was regularly attracting over a million visitors a year, which boosted to 2.5 million after the 2012 renovation expanded the capacity of the art gallery, and reinvigorated interest in it’s collections.